Can I eat bananas with gallstones? Overview

 Vitamin C

-Vitamin C is a water-soluble dietary supplement with a bunch of benefits for health.
+Vitamin C is a water-soluble dietary supplement with many health benefits.

 According to an NCBI population-based study conducted in Germany, regular Vitamin C supplementation has protective effects for gallstone disease development.